mullethdude/Hopfield/README.md

 # Hopfield
 Hopfield network on chain

-Just a readme for pre subscription
+Just a readme for pre subscription to ETH PRAGUE

 TBD